AtomicTyler1/LR-Map-Indicator/README.md

 ## About the mod

+**Big thanks to @tacobox on discord for the asset bundle and the fixed position code.**

 This mod is for people that may have a hard time doing the following:
 - Quickly working out "On your left/right"
 - Issues understanding lefts and rights